chengniedotcom/chengniedotcom.github.io/notes/the-power-of-now.md

 Recommend: 7/10

 It has a lot of insights about being present.
-I caught myself having the urge of being right when fighting with my wife and kids.
-This urge is something I need to watch more by being in the NOW.
+I caught myself having the urge to be right when fighting with my wife and kids.
+This urge is something I need to watch more closely by being in the NOW.

 ## Notes